polyaxon/polyaxon/docs/concepts/projects.md

 ...
 ```

-Upload the code to polyaxon to commit this current version.
+Upload the code to Polyaxon to commit this current version.

 ```bash
 $ polyaxon upload